This is unpublished

 Drs.
 White and McCoyThis collaboration between two historically disparate fields is essential for the continued development of effective AI tools for biomedical research and clinical decision-making.

 For more information about this study, please see the article titled “With CoAI, UW researchers demonstrate how predictive AI can benefit patient care — even on a budget” on the Paul G. Allen School of Computer Science and Engineering website.
-To see the study’s full text, click here.
+The study’s full text is posted on online.

 News Categories